Doan Dinh Nam

 - Religious freedom

 Fellow political prisoner Phan Van Thu's wife has reported that he is also in very poor health.
 Thu's family has filed to suspend his sentence on medical grounds, but authorities denied their petition.
 Both Nam and Thu are members of the Council for the Laws and Public Affairs of Bia Son.
-Members of the group are now appealing to the international community for support in their cases

 Details - Background, History of Activism.